LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 # Date Range Filter
 This utilises the Flatpickr library.

-There are several options for utilising this library.
+There are several options for utilising this library!

 ## NPM
 ```terminal